RPX2001/RPX2001/README.md

 - Developing advanced robotics applications
 - Creating machine learning models for real-world applications
 - Exploring the latest trends in embedded systems
+- Designing PCBs using Altium
+- Creating enclosure designs with SolidWorks

 ### 📫 Get in Touch